uwplse/pumpkin-pi/README.md

 # Examples

-This part of the README explains the examples and how they correspond to the paper.
+This part of the README explains some examples and how they correspond to the ITP 2019 paper.
 You may find these useful as a user, as a reader, or as a developer.

-## Paper Examples
+## ITP 2019 Paper Examples

 The example from the paper are in the [examples](/plugin/coq/examples) directory.
 Here is an overview of the examples, in order of relevance to the paper: